unslothai/unsloth/README.md

 ## ✨ Finetune for Free

 All notebooks are **beginner friendly**!
 Add your dataset, click "Run All", and you'll get a 2x faster finetuned model which can be exported to GGUF, vLLM or uploaded to Hugging Face.
-Click [here](https://github.com/unslothai/unsloth/wiki) for detailed documentation.

 | Unsloth supports | Free Notebooks | Performance | Memory use |
 |-----------|---------|--------|----------|